AValenti12/bikesharing/README.md

 ![tripsbyweekdayhourstory](https://user-images.githubusercontent.com/88061345/140597049-873698c9-5e7f-4f99-8b16-59251de0046a.PNG)

 This helps visualize the usage during the week.
 The darker colors indicating higher usage.
 During the week Monday-Friday the usage increased from 5am-9am and 5pm-7pm.
 With highest usage in the morning around 8am and highest in the evening from 5p-6p.
-On the weekends the usage appears pretty consistent and no high peaks but highest usage around 11a-12pm on Saturday.
+On the weekends, the usage appears pretty consistent and no high peaks but highest usage around 11a-12pm on Saturday.

 # Trips by Weekday per Hour Per Gender